KaliedaRik/sc-screen-recorder/README.md

 3. Don't bother installing anything - there's no build chain because: it's just a web page
 4. Start a local server to serve the page locally - for example, [live-server](https://github.com/tapio/live-server) seems to do a decent job.
 5. Hack away!

+### Self hosting the web page
+The web page is hosted on GitHub - [kaliedarik.github.io/sc-screen-recorder](https://kaliedarik.github.io/sc-screen-recorder/):
++ Built in vanilla HTML, CSS and Javascript.
++ No sign-in or registration required.
+The page is offered free under the MIT licence.
++ No tracking!
++ The web page can be self hosted by forking this repo and deploying to the user's own servers or, alternatively, run locally on the user's device.
++ Users are free to develop and improve the code in any way they see fit.
+If anyone wants to build a better product from this code (and monetise it) ... go for it!

 ### Key files
 The page's HTML code can be found in the  in the `index.html` file, while the CSS code lurks in the `index.css` file.